RylanZhou/frontend-mentor-expense-chart-component/README.md

 ### What I implemented

-1. Dynamically load data and update read/unread effect.
+1. Dynamically load data and set bar height.

-2. Fixed header so that it stays at the top of the screen.
+2. Animated label showup and bar height change.

-3. App stays in the center on wide desktop devices and stretch to fit the screen on narrower mobile devices.
+3. How to make the bar "grow" from the bottom of a container - add an empty block `<div className="placeholder">` in flex container and set it with `flex: 1` so that it "pushes" the rest element to the bottom.